rgalanakis/robgforpps/_pages/bike-bus.md

     title: "My favorite rides to lead are Ice Cream Bike Buses.
 This one in June had almost 400 riders!"
 ---

-# It's not a Moment, it's a Movement
+# It's a Movement, Not a Moment

 I am not a "bike person", any more than I am a "[toothbrush afficionado](https://bikeportland.org/2023/12/28/safe-streets-as-portlands-unique-selling-proposition-382757)" just because I do it a couple times a day.

 {% include gallery id="gallery-1" %}

-But as you may have guessed, I unapologetically support and advocate for more bike riding (and walking, and transit use) in our city.
+But as you may have guessed, I unapologetically support and advocate for more bike riding (and walking, and transit) in our city.
 I am an organizer at [BikeBusPDX](https://bikebuspdx.org), and believe this movement shows us a way forward at PPS and urban America as a whole.

 Bikes and e-bikes (especially e-cargo bikes) are the most powerful tools society has to fight